SAJIB3489/URSim-ubuntu-22.04/README.md

 **7. Set Java environment**

-If you have multiple Java version on your PC, you can set the Java environment.
+If you have multiple Java versions on your PC, you can set the Java environment.

 ```bash
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
 export PATH=$JAVA_HOME/bin:$PATH
 ```

-You can also add them into your .bashrc file.
-So for the new session you don't need to set the environment manually.
+You can also add them to your .bashrc file.
+So, for the new session, you don't need to set the environment manually.

 ```bash
 echo '#Java 8 for URSim' >> ~/.bashrc